awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/what-is-amazon-ec2-auto-scaling.md

 **AWS Tools for Windows PowerShell**
 Provides commands for a broad set of AWS products for those who script in the PowerShell environment\.
 To get started, see the [AWS Tools for Windows PowerShell User Guide](https://docs.aws.amazon.com/powershell/latest/userguide/)\.
 For more information, see the [AWS Tools for PowerShell Cmdlet Reference](https://docs.aws.amazon.com/powershell/latest/reference/Index.html)\.

 For information about your credentials for accessing AWS, see [AWS Security Credentials](https://docs.aws.amazon.com/general/latest/gr/aws-security-credentials.html) in the *Amazon Web Services General Reference*\.
-For information about regions and endpoints for calls to Amazon EC2 Auto Scaling, visit [AWS Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#as_region) in the *AWS General Reference*\.
+For information about regions and endpoints for calls to Amazon EC2 Auto Scaling, see [Amazon EC2 Auto Scaling Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/as.html) in the *AWS General Reference*\.

 ## Pricing for Amazon EC2 Auto Scaling<a name="as-pricing"></a>